Fiserv/Commerce-Hub/docs/Resources/Master-Data/Processor-Response-Details.md

 tags: [API Reference, Master Data, Processor Response, Response Code]
 ---

-# Processor Response Parameters
+# Processor Response

-The processor response contains the response parameters from the Commerce Hub for any successful or unsuccessful transaction.
+The processor response contains the response parameters from Commerce Hub for any successful or unsuccessful transaction to the processor.
+If a transaction did not make it to the downstream processor an [error response](?path=docs/Resources/Guides/Response-Codes/Error-Response.md) will be returned.

-## Processor Response Details

 <!--
 type: tab